kanoonsantikul/rabbit-catcher/README.md

 # rabbit-catcher
-Web crawler for efficiently download file from www.rabbitfile.com
+Web crawler for efficiently download file from www.rabbitfile.com.

-note: currently the web is down
+Note: currently the web is down.
 ## Run
 ```make run```